-So, research the local cuisine of the country you’ll be visiting, perfect your chosen recipe and then invite your friends, family and neighbours to an online gastronomy adventure in exchange for a small donation.
+So, research the local cuisine of the country you’ll be visiting, perfect your chosen recipe and then invite your friends, family and neighbours to an in person or online gastronomy adventure in exchange for a small donation.

 Partnering with a local takeaway restaurant is a great option for both of you.
 All you need to do is approach a restaurant about having a fundraising night where a cut from all takeaway meals ordered that night is given towards your cause.
 Spread the word among your friends and watch those orders start flooding in!

 Airline tickets can be costly.
 If your friends or family can’t donate money, ask around to see if anyone would be interested in donating their airline miles.
-It’s a great fundraising idea to help get you to your destination once travel opens up again and will help you cut back massively on costs.
+It’s a great fundraising idea to help get you to your destination and will help you cut back on costs.

 Find out more about GVI’s international, award-winning volunteering programs, online programs and internships.
 Choose from hundreds of community development, teaching, women’s empowerment and conservation projects worldwide.
 Be sure to check out our fundraising guide to get your goal started.